 Instructions

-- Wash, pit, and dice your peaches into small pieces.
+- Wash, pit, and slice, dice, or chop your peaches into small pieces.
 No need to peel them - the skin adds beautiful color and extra nutrients!
-Use a food processor to speed up the process.
+Use a food processor to speed up the process if desired.

 -

 Increase the heat to high and bring the mixture to a rolling boil.
-Reduce heat to maintain a gentle boil and cook for about 20-25 minutes, stirring frequently to prevent sticking or burning.
+Reduce heat to maintain a gentle boil and cook for about 20-25 minutes, stirring frequently to prevent scorching or burning.

 -

-The jam is ready when it thickens and coats the back of a spoon.
+The jam is ready when it thickens enough to coat the back of a spoon.
 You can also do the "plate test" by placing a small amount on a chilled plate - it should wrinkle when pushed with your finger.

-- Remove from heat and let cool for a few minutes before transferring to 3 clean heatproof jars.
-Allow the jam to cool completely before using, sealing and refrigerating, or freezing, Enjoy!
+- Remove from heat and let cool for a few minutes before transferring to sterilized or clean heatproof jars.
+Allow the jam to cool completely before using, sealing refrigerating, or freezing, Enjoy!

 Notes